stealth/opmsg/README.md

 with your persona id and dont use communication paths that can be mapped to you._

-By default `sha256` is used to hash the RSA keyblob but you may also specify `ripemd160` or `sha512`.
+By default `sha256` is used to hash the pubkey blob but you may also specify `ripemd160` or `sha512`.
 Whichever you choose, its important that your peer knows about it during import, because you will be referenced with this hex hash value in future.